yayegeyay/yayegeyay.github.io/_posts/2025-06-24-version-control-for-vibe-coders-part-1.md

 ### The Enterprise Implementation Success

-The most compelling validation came from a Series B SaaS company where I implemented this framework as interim CTO:
+The most compelling validation came from a Series B SaaS client where we implemented this framework:

 **The Challenge:** Their AI-powered sales qualification system was generating inconsistent results, causing their sales team to lose confidence in AI recommendations.